anishimishra/Hackerrank30DaysofCode/README.md

 # Hackerrank30DaysofCode
-I have compiled and successfully executed the following programs in 30 days of code using JAVA language at hackerrank.
+I have compiled and successfully executed the following programs in 30 days of code using JAVA language on hackerrank.